Yakovlev Yak-130: Design

 Yak-130 is an advanced pilot training aircraft, able to replicate characteristics of Russian 4th and 5th generation fighters.
 This is possible through the use of open architecture digital avionics compliant with a 1553 Databus, a full digital glass cockpit, four-channel digital Fly-By-Wire System (FBWS) and Instructor controlled and variable FBWS handling characteristics and embedded simulation.
 The type also has a Head-up display (HUD) and a Helmet-Mounted-Sighting-System (HMSS), with a double GPS/GLONASS receiver updating an Inertial Reference System (IRS) for highly accurate navigation and precision targeting.
 The developer estimates that the plane can cover up to 80% of the entire pilot flight training program.

-In addition to its training role, the aircraft is capable of fulfilling Light Attack and Reconnaissance duties.
+In addition to its training role, the aircraft is capable of fulfilling light attack and reconnaissance duties.
 It can carry a combat load of 3000 kg, consisting of various guided and un-guided weapons, auxiliary fuel tanks and electronic pods.
 According to its chief designer Konstantin Popovich, during a testing phase that ended in December 2009, the plane was tested with "all airborne weapons with a weight of up to 500 kg that are in service in the Russian Air Force".
-Yak-130 has nine hard points: two wingtip, six under-wing and one under-fuselage.
+The Yak-130 has nine hard points: two wingtip, six under-wing and one under-fuselage.

-The aircraft's twin engines are mounted under extended wing roots, which reach as far forward as the windscreen.
+The aircraft's twin engines are mounted under extended wing roots, which reach as far forward as the cockpit canopy.
 Two Ivchenko Progress AI-222-25 Full Authority Digital Engine Control (FADEC) produce a combined total of 49 kilonewtons (11,000 pound-force) of thrust.
 An upgraded, "-28" engine is also on offer, increasing the thrust to 12000 lbf.
-At a normal Take-Off Weight of 7250 kg, a Thrust-to-Weight ratio of 0.70 is achieved with the "-25", or 0.77 with the "-28" engines.
+At a normal Take-off Weight of 7250 kg, a Thrust-to-Weight ratio of 0.70 is achieved with the "-25", or 0.77 with the "-28" engines.
 This compares with 0.65 for the BAE Systems Hawk 128 and 0.49 for the Aero Vodochody L-159B.